Threatened and Endangered Species

 • Bureau of Land Management Sensitive Species

-• Ecosystem-based, adaptive management approach for building climate adaptation strategies to protect threatened and endangered species.
+• Ecosystem-based, adaptive management approach for the protection of threatened and endangered species.

 • Section 7 consultation support and preparation of associated documents such as biological assessments.